SherlockLock/Node-Express-Template/README.md

 ## Repository Contents and Description

+### Database Folder
+Contains a file called thingDatabase.js that acts as a makeshift database and interface that stores our thing objects in a list and exposes CRUD operation functions for usage in other areas of the application.

 ### Routes Folder

 Contains the files related to routes this server would have available to it.